 Long after the legendary filmmaker passed away, his works are still adored and loved by millions—and they, in turn, share his works with millions more, passing the light of Hughes from generation to generation.

-John Hughes has left behind an enduring cinematic legacy that’s as special as they come.
-Here are our picks for the best John Hughes movies and their best moments.
+John Hughes has left behind an enduring cinematic legacy that's as special as they come.
+Here are our picks for the best John Hughes movies!

 8. Miracle on 34th Street (1994)